The House in Fata Morgana: Plot

-The spirit finally recalls its identity as Michel, and the Maid explains that the White-Haired Girl was Giselle's reincarnations.
-Michel, however, deduces that the previous story was falsified and that the Maid is actually Giselle.
-In reality, Giselle was not the White-Haired Girl, but instead another young woman.
-She worked at an estate, where she was repeatedly raped by its patriarch, Antonin.
-When Antonin's wife discovered this, Giselle was to be executed, but Antonin instead had her banished to the mansion where Michel, their son, lived.
-After living together for a while, Giselle enters Michel's room one night.
-He finds her and accuses her of thievery; Giselle flees and passes out in the woods.
-She is brought to a village where she is tortured to reveal the location of money they claim she stole.
-Out of desperation, Giselle leads them to the mansion so they may loot it.
-Michel scares the villagers away and accuses Giselle once more.
-Giselle, fed up, begs Michel to kill her, revealing his father's actions.
-Michel apologizes, and they begin their relationship anew, eventually falling in love.
+The Maid claims that she is Morgana and the spirit is the White-Haired Girl.
+However, the spirit recalls his true identity as Michel and deduces that the previous story was falsified and that the Maid is actually Giselle.
+In reality, Giselle was another young woman who was repeatedly raped by her employer, Antonin.
+Giselle was to be executed, but Antonin instead banished her to the mansion where Michel, his son, lived.
+The two become friends, eventually falling in love.
 After Antonin dies, knights attack the manor.
-The two flee to the observation tower, but Michel leaves Giselle safely locked away while he is killed by the knights, his corpse being dragged away.
+Michel leaves Giselle safely locked away while he is killed, his corpse being dragged away.

-A disembodied voice, calling herself the Witch Morgana, speaks to Giselle.
-Morgana offers to reincarnate Michel, which Giselle accepts.
-Morgana curses Giselle so that she no longer ages.
-Giselle waits for hundreds of years, eventually donning the Maid's garb per Morgana's recommendation.
-Eventually Mell and his family move into the house, and later the White-Haired Girl arrives.
-Her memories hazy, Giselle believes the White-Haired Girl, her actual name being Michelle, to be Michel's reincarnation, but Michelle doesn't remember her.
+The disembodied voice of Morgana offers to reincarnate Michel, which Giselle accepts.
+After Morgana curses Giselle so that she no longer ages, Giselle waits for hundreds of years, eventually donning the Maid's garb per Morgana's recommendation.
+Eventually Mell's family moves into the house, followed by the White-Haired Girl.
+Her memories hazy, Giselle believes that the White-Haired Girl, her actual name being Michelle, is Michel's reincarnation, but Michelle doesn't remember her.
 Giselle becomes emotionally numb, watching the mansion's tragedies unfold with little reaction until Morgana convinces her that she's always been the Maid and that her past memories aren't real.

-The Maid, having regained her memories and personality as Giselle, is suddenly dragged away by Morgana into the observation tower.
-As Michel climbs the tower, Morgana reveals her past.
-As a child, her mother sold her to a local lord who mutilated her body to extract her blood, which was believed to have healing qualities.
-She was freed in a slave uprising and cared for at a brothel, but bandits invaded and abducted Morgana.
-One of her fellow captives, a swordsman, broke free and killed their captors and fellow captives alike, sparing only Morgana.
-Morgana found a cottage and lived there until a boy visited, requesting she heal his sick sister.
+The Maid, having regained her memories and personality as Giselle, is suddenly dragged away by Morgana, who reveals her past.
+As a child, her mother sold her to a lord who mutilated her to extract her supposedly-medicinal blood.
+She was freed in a slave uprising and cared for at a brothel, but bandits abducted Morgana.
+A swordsman killed their captors and fellow captives alike, sparing only Morgana.
+Morgana lived in a cottage until a boy requested she heal his sick sister.
 After Morgana donated blood multiple times, the boy came to the cottage with the swordsman, who severed her arm.
-She was captured and brought to the lord, who kept her imprisoned in an observation tower.
-Though Morgana eventually died, her spirit lingered on, cursing the three men.
+She was brought to the lord, who imprisoned her in an observation tower.
+Upon her death, Morgana's spirit lingered on, cursing the three men.